The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ### **Double Enshroud Window**

 Every two minutes, we will be entering our burst.
 We currently have two types of burst windows that we can do on the two minute mark.
 The first, and overall best, will be the Double Shroud window.
 Normally, doing two Enshrouds back to back, or within one GCD of each other, is impossible because of the 15 second cooldown timer of Enshroud.
 We can, however, extend the time we are in Shroud by using the few GCDs we have available during the buff that do not interact with the buff itself.
-Shadow of Death, Harvest Moon and Harpe are all available to be used while we are in Enshroud and out of those three, one of them is critical to how we play the job -- Shadow of Death.
-Of course, we don’t want to overcap our Death’s Design timers, so the goal here is to enter Enshroud with only a few seconds left on the Death’s Design debuff.
+Shadow of Death, Harvest Moon and Harpe are all available while we are in Enshroud.
+Out of those three, one is critical to how we play the job: Shadow of Death.
+Of course, we do not want to overcap our Death’s Design timers, so the goal here is to enter Enshroud with only a few seconds left on the Death’s Design debuff.
 Here is the breakdown of what the ideal Double Enshroud window looks like:

 ![](/img/jobs/rpr/double_communio.png)